Expensify/App/README.md

 1. If you are having issues with **_Getting Started_**, please reference [React Native's Documentation](https://reactnative.dev/docs/environment-setup)
 2. If you are running into issues communicating with the API please verify your `.env` file is [set up correctly](#getting-started) for the platform you are trying to run.

-**Note:** Expensify engineers please refer to [these additional instructions](https://stackoverflow.com/c/expensify/questions/7699/7700) for testing against the local API.
+**Note:** Expensify engineers that will be testing with the API in your local dev environment please refer to [these additional instructions](https://stackoverflow.com/c/expensify/questions/7699/7700).

 ----